paulusminus/lipl-book/src/introduction.md

 ## Sing-along

 The sing-alongs are not at home.
-When I go to a sing-along I bring with me my smartphone with lipl-control installed and data synchronized and a raspberry Pi Zero W with lipl-display installed.
-The lipl-repo-rest is not used on location so I'm not dependent on a Internet Connection.
+When I go to a sing-along I bring with me
+- my smartphone with lipl-control installed and data synchronized with lipl-repo-rest
+- a raspberry Pi Zero W with lipl-display installed

 The Raspberry Pi Zero gets connected to a display with the help of its HDMI connector.
 After booting the Pi advertises a Gatt Service.